AbsaOSS/ABRiS/README.md

 ```
 The only difference is the expression name.

-### Reading Confluent Avro binary records using schema registry for key and value
+### Reading Confluent Avro binary records using Schema Registry for key and value
-In a case that we are sending the avro data using kafka we may want to serialize both the key and the value of kafka message.
+In a case that we are sending the Avro data using Kafka we may want to serialize both the key and the value of Kafka message.
-The serialization of avro data is not really different when we are doing it for key or for value, but schema registry handle each of them slightly differently.
+The serialization of Avro data is not really different when we are doing it for key or for value, but Schema Registry handle each of them slightly differently.
 Specifically the subject may depend on this.

 The way the library knows whether you are working with key or value is the schema naming strategy.
 Use ```SchemaManager.PARAM_KEY_SCHEMA_NAMING_STRATEGY``` for a key and ```SchemaManager.PARAM_VALUE_SCHEMA_NAMING_STRATEGY``` for a value.
-If the configuration will contain both of them it will cause an error!
+If the configuration will contain **both** of them it will **throw**!

 This is one way how to create the configurations for key and value serialization:
 ```scala